-You may reschedule the exam, as long as you do so 24 hours in advance of the scheduled test time and if it is within the current exam window.
-If, however, you cancel your exam appointment with less than 24 hours notice, or if you miss your exam appointment, show up late, or provide inadequate identification, you will need to register again and pay the retake fee (as previously listed).
-Please visit https://app.prolydian.com/testattempts to reschedule your exam within the allowable window.
+You may reschedule the exam, as long as you do so 24 hours in advance of the scheduled test time and if it is within the current exam cycle.
+If, however, you cancel or seek to reschedule your exam appointment with less than 24 hours notice, or if you miss your exam appointment, show up late, or provide inadequate identification, you will need to register again and pay the retake fee (as previously listed).
+Please visit https://app.prolydian.com/testattempts to reschedule your exam within the allowable cycle.